godley0623/ygo-deck-builder/README.md

 Deployed Website: https://ygodeckbuilderjg.netlify.app/

 # Project Description
-A full CRUD web application that let's you look up Yugioh cards in our database and create deck.
+A full CRUD web application that let's you look up Yugioh cards in our database and create decks.

 # Technology USed
 -HTML